openafsfoundation/openafsfoundation.org/about/index.md

 Directors oversees, and has final authority over, all activities within The OpenAFS Foundation, Inc.

-Under the umbrella of the Foundation's leadership, a variety of work groups will be set up.
+Under the umbrella of The Foundation's leadership, a variety of work groups will be set up.
 Some of these groups will have ongoing tasks (e.g., a AFS Standardization Work Group), while others will serve on a temporary basis (e.g., a group organizing a specific Best Practices Workshop).
 The Foundation welcomes proposals for work groups emerging out of the community; each proposal should be submitted in writing to the Secretary of the Board of Directors, who in turn will present it to the Board of Directors, and should indicate the suggested leader(s), goal(s), map for achieving those goals, timelines, and other information that might aid the Board of Directors in casting an affirmative vote on the acceptance of the proposed work group.

 Among the OpenAFS Foundation's central values are fairness and transparency.
 We believe that not only the lines of authority and the various tasks should be